rubenb1993/quantum_monte_carlo/VARQMC.md

 ...     return (1/(1 + np.exp(-s/a)) - a)
 ...
 >>> def normalize(vec):
-...     absvec = np.linalg.norm(vec, axis=0)
+...     """Normalizes a vector of (3,N), where there are 3 dimensions and N walkers.
+Returns a (N,) vector with the length ...     of the N vectors and a (3,N) normalized vector""" ...     absvec = np.linalg.norm(vec, axis=0)
 ...     return absvec, vec/absvec
 ...
 >>> def apply_mask(mat, mask):
+...     """Applies the mask created by the Variational monte carlo proces.
+The matrix should contain 1 more dimension than ...     the mask, and the matrix has the old values in [...,0] and the new shifted values in [...,1].
+The mask should have ...     the same dimensions and the [...] part of the matrix, and should contain either true or false values."""
 ...     return mat[..., 1] * mask + mat[..., 0] * ~mask
 ```